 Notes: Results based on ordered logit model.
-Marginal effect of a policy surprise that increases the respective reference rate by 25 basis points on probability that prices increase more rapidly (=inflation goes up).
+Marginal effect of a policy surprise that increases the respective reference rate by 25 basis points on probability of prices increasing more rapidly (=inflation rises).
 High income refers to households in the top 25% of the monthly net income distribution, higher education to households with high school or higher degree.
-Values correspond to Chi2 test-statistic, p<0.10, p<0.05, p<0.01.
+Values correspond to Chi2 test-statistic, \ p<0.10, \\ p<0.05, \\\ p<0.01.